Apple is about to get toppled by oil giant Saudi Aramco as the most valuable listed company

 Having raised $25.6 billion, the IPO’s dollar value also easily eclipsed the current record-holder, China’s Alibaba, which raised $25 billion back in 2014.

-Toppling American and Chinese tech giants in the record books is clearly a symbolic coup for Saudi Crown Prince Mohammed bin Salman, but as Reuters points out, the valuation will still fall significantly short of his sought-after goal of $2 trillion.
+Toppling American and Chinese tech giants in the record books is clearly a symbolic coup for Saudi crown prince Mohammed bin Salman, but as Reuters points out, the valuation will still fall significantly short of his sought-after goal of $2 trillion.
 (Of course, it’s not too late to start a $300 billion GoFundMe.)

 Saudi Aramco is expected to begin trading on the Saudi stock exchange Tadawul on December 11.